tiambehooper/tiy-homework-command-line-practice/README.md

 4. There is a file in the root of the project named `the-iron-yard-logo.png`.
 This must be moved into the `images` folder you just created in `src/main/resources`.

-5. There is a file named `deleteMe.txt` in the root of the project.
+5. There is a file named `deleteMe.txt` in the `src/main/resources` folder.
 This must be deleted.

 6. There is a folder named `example` in the root of the project.
 This must be deleted.